 There are a variety of opportunities on campus and in the local community at anytime of year.
 Opportunities are currently sent out to Bulldog News every Friday or contact the CLACS office to receive a listing.

 To find out about service projects on or off campus go to Bulldog Connect event listing.

 Academic Service Learning courses will be noted when you register for classes.

 Our biggest volunteer event of the year!
-The Big Event held every April.
+The Big Event is held every April.

-Any person, business, RSO or University department who is looking to recruit for an unpaid volunteer opportunity can post that opportunity with the CLACS Volunteer Center.
+Any person, business, student organizations or University department who is seeking to recruit volunteers may request to post the opportunity with the CLACS Volunteer Center.

 1. Complete the Post a Volunteer Opportunity form in BulldogConnect.

 2. Your posting will be reviewed by a CLACS staff member.
 If there are additional questions you will be contacted.